 “I hope you’re not serious,” Caroline objects.

 “I am just fleshing out ideas.
 No pun intended.
 Yesterday, I saw the hospital from afar.
 Perhaps a plan will materialize after a closer look,” Jayson concludes.

 “Well, your ideas are bizarre, and they only focus on one person getting away,” Caroline criticizes.

-“With great risks comes great rewards.”
+“With great risk comes great rewards.”
 Jayson says as they lay down on their respective beds, still shackled at the ankles.